mi-ctr1/mi-ctr1/README.md

 # Hi, I'm MiShannon 👋

-I'm a non-traditional software and AI engineering student in an accelerated B.S./M.S. program breaking into tech intentionally and deliberately.
+I'm a non-traditional software and AI engineering student in an accelerated B.S./M.S. program starting this Spring breaking into tech intentionally and deliberately.

-Ahead of my program, I independently studied core concepts like: IT fundamentals, scripting & programming, Java, Python, and database foundations such as SQL.
+Ahead of my program, I ***independently*** studied core concepts like: IT fundamentals, scripting & programming, Java, Python, and database foundations such as SQL.
 I didn't treat these concepts as boxes to check.
 I treated them as the first layer of something I'm building purposefully.

 My interest is in the part that doesn't seem to get talked about much — not just building intelligent systems, but maintaining them, improving them, and making sure they're ethical, reliable, observable, and trustworthy over time.
 There seems to be a fault-line between designing intelligent systems and making sure they hold up under real-world conditions.
 That gap is where I plan to reside.